lisafast/lacnotredame/content/_index.md

 * Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
 * Review and approval of the [Minutes of the 2017 Annual General Meeting ](/assets/docs/minutes/AGM_Minutes_2017.pdf) will take place at the start of this year's meeting
 * Current members will be sent an email notification of the meeting
 * Not a member?
-Join the Association at the meeting or by email us about joining at info@lacnotredame.org
+Join the Association by paying your annual membership fee of $10 at the meeting or by email us about joining at info@lacnotredame.org

 ***

 ## [Water testing results](/water/qualityreports/)

 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
 Volunteer and Lake Association member Carol Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!
-Your membership fees fund the testing.

-2017 Summary: In August of 2017, at the end of a very rainy summer, all measurements were at or below the target levels for a healthy lake - except for some higher e-coli bacteria counts in samples at Usher Lake.
+***2017 Summary:*** In August of 2017, at the end of a very rainy summer, all measurements were at or below the target levels for a healthy lake - except for some higher e-coli bacteria counts in samples at Usher Lake.
 These results may be from beavers in the area, or from human activity.

 * [See detailed recent and historical water quality reports](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
 * [Map of water testing locations](/map/maps/)
+* Association membership fees fund the testing.

 ## [Protect the clean water we enjoy](/water/keepclean/)